Unity Cup Scenario

 All the explosions are additive with each other, meaning you don't get any extra bonuses for doing 2 or more simultaneously.

 Beating team First will make Little Cocon and Bitter Glasse appear as opponents in the URA Finals final race.
-Winning against the strengthened team will also raise your chances of receiving the Aoharu Scenario factor at the end of the training run and allow you to get new "+" versions of the Aoharu scenario skill factors.

 Training Levels